vycke/crinkles.dev/content/ui-component-anatomy.md

 Interfaces are a way to describe how we want others to use and interact with our work, our components.
 The UI is a good example of an interface.
 It describes what we want our users to see and what we allow for interaction.

-> "Interfaces are a way to describe how we want others to use and interact with our components"
+> Interfaces are a way to describe how we want others to use and interact with our components

 But what about the developers?
 The API of our components, better known as _props_ or _properties_ in most frameworks, is the interface for developers.
 There are some different API types we can define for other developers.